Fireworks in the Lower Mainland

 The Celebration of Light is a three-day event that happens on the last two Saturdays and last Wednesday in July or beginning of August in the lead-up to the BC Day Long Weekend.

-The fireworks start at 10 pm each night.
+The fireworks usually start at 10 pm each night.
 There is also live music and family-friendly activities all afternoon and evening.
 Each of the three nights’ sets of pyrotechnic displays lasts for close to 25 minutes most years.
-During the shows people can listen to accompanying music by tuning their radios to CFMI Rock 101 FM.
+During the shows people can listen to accompanying music on their radios as well.

 For more information on this world-famous three-day pyrotechnics event, click Honda Celebration of Light.

 BC Day Fireworks

 The Celebration of Light takes place in the lead up to the BC Day Long Weekend, but it’s not the only fireworks that take place close to BC’s first-Monday-of-August statutory holiday.